Rae Linda Brown

-Rae Linda Brown (October 7, 1953 – August 20, 2017) was an American musicologist.
+Rae Linda Brown (October 7, 1953 – August 20, 2017) was an American musicologist whose researched centered on American classical music, particularly that of African Americans.
+Brown authored landmark books on Florence Price and William Grant Still.

-As a scholar, archivist and editor Rae Linda Brown conducted research on topics in American classical music, Black Music and African-American classical music.
-Brown authored books and academic treatises on Florence Price and William Grant Still.
-As a professor and administrator Brown led in the creation of new academic programs at the University of California, Irvine, Loyola Marymount University, and Pacific Lutheran University.
-Brown wrote the groundbreaking biography, Heart of a Woman: The Life and Music of Florence B. Price, which was published in 2020.
+Life and career

-Brown grew up in Hartford Connecticut and earned degrees at the University of Connecticut and Yale University.
+Rae Linda Brown was born on October 7, 1953, and grew up in Hartford Connecticut and earned degrees at the University of Connecticut and Yale University.
 Some of Brown's graduate work at Yale catalogued sheet music and scores in the James Weldon Johnson memorial collection at the Beinecke Rare Book & Manuscript Library and comprises Volume 23 of the Garland Critical Studies on Black Life and Culture.

 Brown's 1987 dissertation focused on composer Florence Price.
 Throughout the 1980s, 1990s and 2000s Brown rediscovered, edited, and published critical analyses of Florence Price's music.
 Brown's work in this area became the basis for a wider recognition of Price's role in and contribution to American music.
 This recognition contributed to the discovery of previously unknown scores that are now housed at the University of Arkansas.